brainbolt/books/all/long_distance_real_estate_investing.md

 ### Price-to-rent ratios
 _"Buy not on optimism but on arithmetic"_ - Warren Buffet
 - The buy-and-hold strategy requires a market where rents haven't been outpaced by home values.
 If they have, money can still be made by flipping houses.
-    - Buy-and-hold: The house will rent for more than the expenses associated with the property.
+    - **Buy-and-hold**: The house will rent for more than the expenses associated with the property.
-    - Flipping: The house will sell for significantly more than the cost of purchase plus rehab.
+    - **Flipping**: The house will sell for significantly more than the cost of purchase plus rehab.
 - Many successful investors have portfolios in the South or Midwest, where PTR ratios are historically strong.
 - Not many people have large portfolios in NY or CA because of the high prices